PurdueRCAC/AnvilOps/docs/src/content/docs/reference/networking.md

 ## Public Subdomain

 When you create an app, you must select a unique public subdomain.
 This cannot be changed after the app is created.
-This allows AnvilOps to make your app accessible at `<your subdomain>.anvilops.rcac.purdue.edu`.
+This allows AnvilOps to make your app accessible at `<your subdomain>.anvilcloud.rcac.purdue.edu`, or `<your subdomain>.geddes.rcac.purdue.edu`.

 Your public subdomain only supports HTTP.
 Services like databases which rely on other protocols won't be accessible.

-When a user visits `https://<your subdomain>.anvilops.rcac.purdue.edu`, AnvilOps routes the traffic to the corresponding app over the port number specified in the app's configuration.
+When a user visits `https://<your subdomain>.anvilcloud.rcac.purdue.edu`, AnvilOps routes the traffic to the corresponding app over the port number specified in the app's configuration.

 If your port number is not set properly, you may see a message like this when you visit your public subdomain: